cepthomas/Notr/README.md

 - ST regex is a line-oriented version of [Oniguruma Regular Expressions Version 6.8.0](https://github.com/kkos/oniguruma).
   Some things pertaining to line endings don't quite work as expected.
 - Note that coloring *should* stop at the right edge of a table.
 This is also how ST renders MD tables...
-- Coloring for the markup.user_hlX only supports fore and back colors, but not font style like bold and italic.
+- TODO Coloring for the markup.user_hls only supports fore and back colors, but not font_style - RegionFlags doesn't work in add_regions().
 - view.add_regions() apparently only supports colors, annotations, and icon.
 It does not support font style and region flags.
   Also they are not available via extract_scope().